 Conclusions

-About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition.
-She is a top wellness and food blogger with more than 8 million annual visitors to her site.
+About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition and is studying to be a holistic nutritionist.
+She is a top wellness and food blogger with over 5 million annual visitors to her site.
 Carrie has an incredible story of recovery from chronic illness and is passionate about helping other women transform their health.
-Send Carrie a message through her contact form.
+Send her a message through her contact form.

 Note: this post is for informational purposes only and is not intended as medical advice.
 Please consult your healthcare provider for recommendations related to your individual situation.